Symmetry indicators and anomalous surface states of topological crystalline insulators: Discussion

 Next, we make connections between our results and more general ideas concerning crystalline SPT classifications.
 Weak TIs, which can be understood in terms of spatially stacking 2D TIs using lattice translation symmetry, exemplify the notion of topological crystalline insulators.
 Curiously, on more general grounds it has been suggested that many, if not all, crystalline symmetry-protected topological phases can be understood in terms of a similar construction, upon the replacement of lattice translation by other crystalline symmetries \cite{Varjas17, Thorngren16,Fang17,Hermele17, Huang17,XiongGlide}.
 Here, we remark that a similar construction is also applicable to the DSTIs.
 To illustrate this, consider a space group with only lattice translation and a mirror symmetry $z \leftrightarrow - z$.
 The $z \in \mathbb Z$ and $z\in (1/2 + \mathbb Z)$ planes are mirror-invariant, and if we pin a quantum spin Hall insulator to each of these planes, we will arrive at a band insulator which does not immediately yield an atomic limit.
 However, such an insulator does not possess a weak index; rather, we should view it as interlacing two weak TIs built from stacking 2D TIs with mirror-Chern number $+1$, one from pinning them to the $z=0$ plane and the other at the $z=1/2$ planes.
 Computing the mirror Chern numbers, one finds that the described band insulator has mirror Chern number $2$ on the $k_z=0$ plane and $0$ on the $k_z = \pi$ plane, i.e., it can also be understood as a DSTI.
 Schematically, we may write ``DSTI = weak-$0$ + weak-$1/2$.''

-The above picture applies to the SnTe-class of mirror-Chern TCI \cite{Isobe15, Tanaka12, Hsieh12} and is, in fact, quite general: it applies to a large class of DSTIs arising in settings where the real-space deformation of ``weak-$0$'' to ``weak-${1/2}$'' is forbidden by symmetry, as in the case when inversion \cite{Po17} and/ or nonsymmorphic \cite{Wang16, Ezawa16, Varjas17, XiongGlide} symmetries are present.
+The above picture is, in fact, quite general: it applies to a large class of DSTIs arising in settings where the real-space deformation of ``weak-$0$'' to ``weak-${1/2}$'' is forbidden by symmetry, as in the case when inversion \cite{Po17} and/ or nonsymmorphic \cite{Wang16, Ezawa16, Varjas17, XiongGlide} symmetries are present.
 In particular, we note that the glide-protected TCI showcasing the ``hourglass fermion'' surface states also falls into this category \cite{Wang16, Ezawa16, XiongGlide}.

 It is also conceptually revealing to abstract our sTCI surface classification from the Dirac equation approach we have employed.
 Let $P$ be the group of spatial symmetries respected by the open boundary condition, e.g., in the filled-sphere geometry $P$ is the subgroup of the point-group which leaves the origin invariant.
 In essence, for every spatial symmetry $g \in P$ we assign a signature $s_g = \pm 1$, which conforms to the group multiplication $s_{g g'} = s_g s_{g'}$.
 Different assignment of signature can then be viewed simply as different homomorphisms from $P \rightarrow \mathbb Z_2$, which are classified by the first cohomology group of $P$ with $\mathbb Z_2$ coefficients, $H^{1}(P, \mathbb Z_2)$.